 Caledon writer Ken Weber’s best-selling Five Minute Mysteries series is published in 22 languages.
-Ken is also the Historic Hills columnist and puzzle meister for this magazine and has a loyal following here in the hills.
+Ken wrote 103 Historic Hills columns for In The Hills over more than 25 years, capping his pen in 2022.

 A synonym / antonym adventure, Silas Renarm visits Creemore and a bad day on the farm.

 On the platform of a local railway car, 23-year-old David Hunter was an innocent victim in a deadly chain of events that turned deadly one evening in 1872.